By Tim Lambert

 Like all towns, St Helens had many slums.
 In the 1950s and 1960s, they were demolished and replaced by council estates.

 St Helens was made a metropolitan borough in 1974.
 The Hardshaw Centre opened in 1982.
+North West Museum of Transport opened in 1991.
 St Mary’s Market opened in 1998.
 World of Glass opened in March 2000.
-Today the population of St Helens is 102,000.
+St Helens Central Train Station was rebuilt in 2007.
+Today the population of St Helens is 103,000.